 - Asking for help doesn’t make you weak.

 - It’s OK to admit you can’t do something alone.

 - You don’t have to do it alone, even if you can.

 Many of our clients struggle with access to mental health care.
 They are less likely to have financial resources to afford visits, it is more difficult to find providers that speak their language, and they need to work past cultural stigmas surrounding mental health care.
 Our C2C program makes ground-breaking impact because it addresses all those barriers and connects hundreds of people to care.

 *Name has been changed to protect anonymity.
+Donate now

 We’re going back to school